Registering to Vote

 - If you are currently registered to vote in Washington state and would like to register to vote in Clark County: You may register to vote online, in person, or by mail up to 29 days before Election Day.
 If you miss the 29-day cutoff, your registration form will be held and processed after the election.

-- If you are not currently registered to vote in Washington state: You may register to vote up to eight days before Election Day as long as you submit your registration form in person at the Clark County Elections Office.
+- If you are not currently registered to vote in Washington state: You may register to vote online, in person, or by mail up to 29 days before Election Day.
+If you miss the 29-day cutoff, you may register to vote up to 8 days before Election Day as long as you fill out and submit your registration form in person at the Clark County Elections Office.
 If you miss the 8-day cutoff, your registration form will be held and processed after the election.

 Restoration of civil rights to convicted felons